Portrayals of Alice in Wonderland: Appearances in other media

 Besides the books and the Disney film, Alice has appeared in many other works:

 Television

 A 1966 Hanna-Barbera animated special, Alice in Wonderland or What's a Nice Kid Like You Doing in a Place Like This?, is a modernized take on the book, with Janet Waldo as Alice.

 Warehouse 13, a Syfy channel TV series, featured an evil version of Alice during the second half of season 1.
 In the show, Lewis Carroll's books weren't fake, but chronicles based on Alice's adventures in Wonderland masquerading as fiction.
 The mirror she passed through, after enough uses, made Alice go "Mad as a Hatter", turning her into a sociopathic killer.

-A 1973 Star Trek: The Animated Series, Once Upon a Planet, Alice appears ask Lieutenant Uhura where the White Rabbit is.
+A 1973 Star Trek: The Animated Series, Once Upon a Planet, Alice asks Lieutenant Uhura where the White Rabbit is.